Distance Encoding: Design Provably More Powerful Neural Networks for Graph Representation Learning: Preliminaries

-Suppose we set two node sets $S^{(1)}$, $S^{(2)}$ of interest as two single nodes respectively and set two graph structures $\mathbf{A}^{(1)}$ and $\mathbf{A}^{(2)}$ as the ego-networks around these two nodes respectively.
-Then, the definition of structural representation essentially provides a mathematical characterization the concept ``structural roles'' of nodes~\cite{henderson2012rolx,ribeiro2017struc2vec,donnat2018learning}, where two far-away nodes could the same structural roles (representations) as long as their ego-networks have the same structures.
+The definition of structural representation is very general.
+Suppose we set two node sets $S^{(1)}$, $S^{(2)}$ as two single nodes and set two graph structures $\mathbf{A}^{(1)}$ and $\mathbf{A}^{(2)}$ as the ego-networks around these two nodes.
+Then, the definition of structural representation provides a mathematical characterization the concept ``structural roles'' of nodes~\cite{henderson2012rolx,ribeiro2017struc2vec,donnat2018learning}, where two far-away nodes could have the same structural roles (representations) as long as their ego-networks have the same structure.

-By adjusting the size of the node set $S$ of interest, the definition of structural representation becomes a general concept.
-Specifically, when $S=V$, structural representations reduce to entire graph representations.
-However, to restrict the scope of this work that is already too broad, we will primarily focus on the case that the node set $S$ has a fixed and small size $p$, where $p$ does not depend on $n$.
-Although Corollary~\ref{col:graphpower} later shows the potential of our techniques on learning the entire graph representations, this is not the main focus of this work.
-We expect the techniques proposed in this work can be further used for entire graph representations while we leave the detailed discussion for future.
+Note that depending on the application one can vary/select the size $p$ of the node set $S$.
+For example, when $p=1$ then we are in the regime of node classification, $p=2$ is link prediction, and when $S=V$, structural representations reduce to entire graph representations.
+However, in this work we will primarily focus on the case that the node set $S$ has a fixed and small size $p$, where $p$ does not depend on the graph size $n$.
+Although Corollary~\ref{col:graphpower} later shows the potential of our techniques on learning the entire graph representations, this is not the main focus of our work here.
+We expect the techniques proposed here can be further used for entire-graph representations while we leave the detailed investigation for future work.

-Although structural representation defines a more general concept, it shares some properties with graph representation.
-For example, the universal approximation theorem regarding graph representation~\cite{chen2019equivalence} can be directly generalized to the case of structural representations:
+Although structural representation defines a more general concept, it shares some properties with traditional entire-graph representation.
+For example, the universal approximation theorem regarding entire-graph representation~\cite{chen2019equivalence} can be directly generalized to the case of structural representations:

 \begin{theorem} If structural representations $\Gamma$ are different over any two non-isomorphic tuples $\mathcal{T}_1$ and $\mathcal{T}_2$ in $\Omega_p$, then for any invariant function $f: \Omega_p \rightarrow \mathbb{R}$, $f$ can be universally approximated by feeding $\Gamma$ into a 3-layer feed-forward neural network with ReLu as the activation function, as long as (1) the feature space $\mathcal{A}$ is compact and (2) $f(S, \cdot)$ is continuous over $\mathcal{A}$ for any $S\in \mathcal{P}_p(V)$. \end{theorem}